Jammin93/clipp/README.rst

 contains all options which are global and are therefore recognized by all commands in the command hierarchy (a topic we'll touch on shortly).
-The ``locals`` field is a dictionary containing each of the commands encountered by the parser and ``extra`` is a list of all positional arguments which were not consumed by the parser.
+The ``locals`` field is a dictionary containing each of the commands encountered by the parser, and ``extra`` is a list of all positional arguments which were not consumed by the parser.
 Each of the nested dictionaries in ``locals`` contains that command's options and thier corresponding values.

-In this case, we can see that the computed value for the positional option 'integer' was mapped to its destination (defined by ``dest``) 'value'.
-Options which were defined but not encountered by the parser will not appear in the namespace unless the options was provided a default value.
+In this case, we can see that the computed value for the positional option 'integer' was mapped to its destination key (defined by ``dest``) which is'value'.
+Options which were defined but not encountered by the parser will not appear in the namespace unless they are provided a default value.
 Thus, we can use membership testing to determine whether a spcific command or option was invoked at the command-line or otherwise received its default value.

 Surely, most utilities will be more complex than the utility we have created thus far.
 Perhaps we wish to allow the user of our utility to perform further